-All students in the School of Health Professions are eligible for consideration for following awards or society memberships.
+All students in the School of Health Professions are eligible for consideration for the following awards or society memberships.

-Alfred W. Sangster Award for Outstanding International Student - This award is presented annually to an international student in recognition of his or her academic and non-academic achievements.

-Alpha Eta Society - The UAB Chapter of this Society recognizes students registered in the final term of a baccalaureate or graduate health professions program.
+- Alfred W. Sangster Award for Outstanding International Student This award is presented annually to an international student in recognition of his or her academic and non-academic achievements. - Alpha Eta Society The UAB Chapter of this Society recognizes students registered in the final term of a baccalaureate or graduate health professions program.
 Inductees must have a cumulative grade point average of 3.0 (4.0 = A), and be in the upper 10% of their program.
-Nominations are made by program directors in spring and summer terms.

-Cecile Clardy Satterfield Award for Humanism in Health Care - This award is made annually to recognize one outstanding student for humanitarianism, professionalism, and commitment to health care.
-Nominations are coordinated by program directors, but may also be made by faculty, students, patients, or preceptors.

-Charles Brooks Award for Creativity - This award is made annually in recognition of creative accomplishments such as written publications or artistic contributions which complemented the student's academic activities.
-Nominations are made by program directors.

-Dean's Leadership and Service Award - Presented to a maximum of three outstanding SHP students annually, this award recognizes leadership to the School, UAB, and the community.
-Nominations are made by program directors or faculty.

-Phi Kappa Phi - This is the oldest, and most selective, all-discipline honor society in the nation.
+Nominations are made by program directors in spring and summer terms. - Cecile Clardy Satterfield Award for Humanism in Health Care This award is made annually to recognize one outstanding student for humanitarianism, professionalism, and commitment to health care.
+Nominations are coordinated by program directors, but may also be made by faculty, students, patients, or preceptors. - Charles Brooks Award for Creativity This award is made annually in recognition of creative accomplishments such as written publications or artistic contributions which complemented the student's academic activities.
+Nominations are made by program directors. - Dean's Leadership and Service Award Presented to a maximum of three outstanding SHP students annually, this award recognizes leadership to the School, UAB, and the community.
+Nominations are made by program directors or faculty. - Phi Kappa Phi This is the oldest, and most selective, all-discipline honor society in the nation.
 Membership is by invitation to the top 7.5% of junior students and the top 10% of seniors and graduate students.
 Nominations are made by program directors.

-Who's Who Among Students in American Colleges and Universities - Membership in this national organization is open to outstanding college juniors, seniors, and graduate students.
-Criteria include scholarship, leadership, and service to the School and community.
-Applications should be submitted in spring term to the Office of Student Recruitment, Engagement and Success.